ComPtr: Towards Diverse Bi-source Dense Prediction Tasks via A Simple yet General Complementary Transformer: Experiments

-\textbf{Datasets.} For RGB-D SOD, we introduce five datasets NJUD~\cite{NJUD}, NLPR~\cite{NLPR}, STEREO1000~\cite{STEREO}, SIP~\cite{SIP}, and DUTLF-Depth~\cite{DUTRGBD}. \textbf{NJUD} consists of 1985 image pairs involving a lot of complex scenarios.
-In \textbf{NLPR}, 1000 RGB-D image pairs are collected from diverse indoor and outdoor scenes. \textbf{STEREO1000} is composed of 1000 RGB-D image pairs from Flickr, NVIDIA 3D Vision Live and Stereoscopic Image Gallery. \textbf{SIP} containing 929 pairs of high-resolution person images is captured in an outdoor scene.
-Complex lighting conditions, extreme contrast, and variable pose of people all increase the difficulty of this dataset. \textbf{DUTLF-Depth} is larger in scale and its content is also much richer.
-It collects 800 pairs of indoor and 400 pairs of outdoor RGB-D images, which contain a large number of challenging objects and scenes.
-Continuing the setup of existing methods~\cite{caver-tip,HAINet-RGBDSOD,TriTransNet-RGBDSOD}, we directly use the same 2985 images from NJUD, NLPR, and DUTLF-Depth to train the model and evaluate it on the remaining data.
-And for RGB-T SOD, VT821~\cite{VT821-MTMR}, VT1000~\cite{VT1000-SDGL}, and VT5000~\cite{VT5000-ADF} are introduced as the benchmark. \textbf{VT821} is a pioneering RGB-T SOD datasets, which includes 821 RGB-Thermal-GT image pairs. \textbf{VT1000} containing 1000 pairs of images, increases the scale of the RGB-T SOD dataset and covers more than 400 kinds of objects in more than 10 types of scenes with diverse lighting conditions. \textbf{VT5000} contains 5000 pairs of densely annotated RGB-T images, which greatly enriches the diversity and complexity of the task.
-And this dataset is divided into training and testing sets, each of which has 2500 image pairs.
+\textbf{Datasets.} We introduce 5 datasets including NJUD~\cite{NJUD}, NLPR~\cite{NLPR}, STEREO1000~\cite{STEREO}, SIP~\cite{SIP}, and DUTLF-Depth~\cite{DUTRGBD} for RGB-D SOD, and 3 datasets including VT821~\cite{VT821-MTMR}, VT1000~\cite{VT1000-SDGL}, and VT5000~\cite{VT5000-ADF} for RGB-T SOD. \textbf{NJUD} consists of 1985 image pairs involving a lot of complex scenarios.
+In \textbf{NLPR}, 1000 RGB-D image pairs are collected from diverse indoor and outdoor scenes. \textbf{STEREO1000} is composed of 1000 RGB-D image pairs from Flickr, NVIDIA 3D Vision Live and Stereoscopic Image Gallery. \textbf{SIP} contains 929 pairs of high-resolution person images captured in challenging outdoor scenes.
+Larger-scale \textbf{DUTLF-Depth} collects 800 pairs of indoor and 400 pairs of outdoor RGB-D images, which contain a large number of challenging objects and scenes.
+Continuing the setup of existing methods~\cite{caver-tip,HAINet-RGBDSOD,TriTransNet-RGBDSOD}, we directly use the same 2985 images from NJUD, NLPR, and DUTLF-Depth to train the model and evaluate it on the remaining data. \textbf{VT821} is a pioneering RGB-T SOD {dataset}, which includes 821 RGB-Thermal-GT image pairs. \textbf{VT1000} containing 1000 pairs of images, increases the data scale and covers more than 400 kinds of objects in more than 10 types of scenes with diverse lighting conditions. \textbf{VT5000} contains 5000 pairs of densely annotated RGB-T images, which greatly enriches the diversity and complexity of the task.
 Except for the training set containing 2500 image pairs of VT5000 for training, the rest of the data are used for testing as~\cite{rgbdtsod-SwinNet,caver-tip}.
 On RGB-D/T SOD, the batch size, learning rate, and input shape are consistently set to 16, 0.0002, and $256 \times 256$ for ComPtr-T as~\cite{caver-tip} ($384 \times 384$ for ComPtr-B as~\cite{rgbdtsod-SwinNet}).
 Following~\cite{SPNet-RGBDSOD-journal,ECFFNet-RGBTSOD,rgbdtsod-SwinNet,caver-tip}, random affine transformation, flipping, color jittering are introduced as the data augmentation and our models are trained for 100 epochs in RGB-T SOD and 200 epochs in RGB-D SOD with the cosine scheduler.